lokesh75-kank/Automatic-visualize-CSV-with-Lida-LLM-using-streamlit/README.md

-# Automatic Visualize your CSV with Lida LLM model
+# Automatically visualize your CSV data with Lida LLM (Lightweight Machine Learning) model
 LLM powered generateGraphs streamlit app so you can summarize and visualize your data quicky

 # How to run ?